tidev/appc-daemon/docs/Release Notes/Appc Daemon 4.0.0.md

  * feat(status): Added new "Health" section to status output.
  * feat: Added notificaiton if new version is available.
  * feat(action): Added install default plugins action.
+ * feat(scripts): Added uninstall script to stop the daemon if running.
+ * feat(status): Added appcd CLI version to status output.
  * refactor: Updated to latest `AppcdConfig` usage where `save()` is now synchronous and we no longer need to set the config file to save to since it uses the same file path that was used to load the config.